Foxlider/DLBot/README.md

 4. Wow !
 It's running !
-5. Invite your bot with the invitation link https://discordapp.com/oauth2/authorize?&client_id=client_id&scope=bot where client_id (optionnal) is your bot's ID
+5. Invite your bot with the invitation link https://discordapp.com/oauth2/authorize?&client_id=client_id&scope=bot where client_id (optionnal) is your bot's ID For exemple if you want my own bot : https://discordapp.com/oauth2/authorize?&client_id=248021064817442816&scope=bot

 You can set up the command prefixe (called "base" here) default : ".."

 Logs are located in ./logs/

+###TO DO

+ 1. Implements a better architecture
+ 2. More efficient commands
+ 3. Use the Youtube API and Discord Voice to play music and videos
+ 4. Stuff...

 This bot have been created using pyzo Editor and miniconda 3.5.2 With the help of @neistuff (nei)